Aphasiology Symposium of Australasia

 Join us upstairs for a leisurely afternoon tea with the opportunity to view the conference posters and discuss with the presenters.

-Posters include:
+Posters :

 • Use of Non-Verbal Communication Behaviours and the Communication Effectiveness among Sinhala speaking Individuals with Aphasia in Sri Lanka. - Amanthi Jayathilaka